Nyx Dynamics — Research Portfolio

 A mathematical and computational framework for identifying and quantifying synergistic algorithmic discrimination — where individual algorithmic features are equitable in isolation but combine multiplicatively to produce discriminatory outcomes.
 Proposes a recourse framework for correcting compounding bias in clinical decision support systems, with direct application to PrEP eligibility, risk stratification, and treatment recommendation algorithms.

 A signal processing framework demonstrating that noise correlation length — a measure of spatial autocorrelation in metabolic fluctuation patterns — reliably distinguishes neuroprotective from neurovulnerable states across phases of HIV infection.
 Provides a computationally tractable biomarker framework for neurometabolic monitoring in people living with HIV, with implications for early detection of HIV-associated neurocognitive disorders.
+The current version incorporates the first publicly available open-source consolidated dataset of phase-specific HIV neuro-metabolic MRS data — 49 observations across 7 independent human cohorts spanning four decades of published literature (1985–2021) — released as an independent scientific contribution to the HAND neuroimaging field.

 A population-specific analysis of the structural, legal, and healthcare system barriers preventing people who inject drugs (PWID) from initiating long-acting injectable PrEP.
 PWID represent the highest-risk and lowest-coverage population in HIV prevention, with only 2% currently using PrEP despite indicated need.
 This work quantifies the compounding effect of criminalization, housing instability, stigma, and healthcare avoidance on bridge period completion, and evaluates syringe service program integration as the primary delivery pathway.
+Featured preprint in Preprints.org’s 10th anniversary edition (2026).
+Preprint downloads: 134 (Preprints.org, as of April 2026).

 A formal mathematical framework establishing that HIV post-exposure prophylaxis efficacy is governed by a finite, quantifiable prevention window determined by viral replication kinetics and the irreversibility of systemic infection establishment.
 Derives closed-form theorems for optimal PrEP timing under stochastic exposure conditions, with direct implications for same-day PrEP initiation protocols, bridge period design, and the pharmacokinetic rationale for conservative LAI-PrEP initiation requirements.